mockoon/mockoon.com/content/blog/september-2023-news.md

 author: guillaume
 meta:
   title: September 2023 news
-  description: 'Mockoon quarterly news for September 2023: new releases, global rules, GitHub Action, and more.'
+  description: 'Mockoon quarterly news for September 2023: new releases, global rules, GitHub Action, Mockoon Cloud progress, and more.'
 ---

 Welcome to our first blog quarterly news!
 Usually sent in the form of a newsletter, we decided to publish it on our blog too.